Kevin G. Chapman

 ———————— —————————————–

-I will promote your podcast interview, blog post, or other media in my monthly newsletter (circulation ~5000), on the Mike Stoneman Thriller Group Facebook page, in a blog post on my website, and in my Twitter feed.
+I will promote your podcast interview, blog post, or other media in my monthly newsletter (circulation ~4000), on the Mike Stoneman Thriller Group Facebook page, in a blog post on my Author Facebook page, website, and in my Twitter feed.

 See below for additional images you can use in your publicity.